leapicard/DGINN/README.md

 Following the obtention of the alignements and corresponding phylogenies, three major genetic innovations: duplication events, recombination events, and signatures of positive selection.

-Any questions or suggestions about the program can be addressed to lea.picard [at] ens-lyon.org
+Any questions or suggestions about the program can be addressed to lea.picard [at] ens-lyon.fr

 # Overview